Cons of DIY Home Security Systems

 If you find that a particular part of your DIY system isn't working correctly, you may have to figure it out yourself.
 Faulty setup could end up rendering the entire system useless and would put you at risk of having an undetected break-in.
 Unfortunately, DIY manufacturers often provide limited warranties or support, which means trying to troubleshoot an issue could quickly turn into a nightmare.
 You may be able to get some basic questions answered about the equipment, but you won't get the same level of assistance that you would from a company that installs and manages everything themselves.

-You're also responsible for the cost of any repairs.
+In addition, you're also responsible for the cost of any repairs.
 Most traditional alarm companies will replace faulty equipment free of charge or at a reduced cost, but with the DIY route, you pay 100% of the price if something needs to be replaced.
-You also get hit with higher equipment costs from the start if you install it yourself since security companies may not provide warranties since they can't guarantee that everything is installed correctly.
+You also get hit with higher equipment costs from the start if you install it yourself since security companies may not provide warranties if they can't guarantee that everything is installed correctly.

 Lack of Proper Testing